Azure/batch-shipyard/recipes/MADL-CPU-OpenMPI/README.md

 # MADL-CPU-OpenMPI
-This recipe shows how to run Microsoft Azure Distributed Linear (MADL) Learner on CPUs across Azure VMs via Open MPI.
+This recipe shows how to run Microsoft Azure Distributed Linear (MADL) Learner on CPUs across Azure VMs via Open MPI <Add link to the learner landing page when ready>.

 ## Configuration
 Please see refer to this [set of sample configuration files](./config) for